FrankBot1000/iFoodTrackDashboard/README.md

 </figure>

 # A macOS (i.e., Mac OSX) Cocoa/Interface Builder Project...
-This project was written entirely without using any dependency and relied on a lot of Objective-C code.
-Some of the challenges including updating data for the various views in the dashboard main window and doing all the math for graphing the nutrient chart data.
+The motivation for building a great nutrient tracker started with this older Objective-C/Cocoa project, written entirely without using any external frameworks/APIs.
+Some of the challenges included syncing data between views in the dashboard window and doing lots of math for graphing the nutrient chart data.
 <br></br>

-## Sample Code:
+## Here's Sample Code:
 ### Plotting daily nutrient totals in time-bar charts (placeholder):
 ```swift
 /// Will draw nutrient-specific nutrient total value per date bar of bar graph.